DiziASP/DiziASP/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Kenalin, Raden Dizi Assyafadi Putra, Leo, 20 Tahun! 🤚
+# 👋 Hi!
+I'm Raden Dizi Assyafadi Putra, 20 Years Old! 🤚

 I am currently a second-year Undergraduate Student at ITB who has a big interest in Web Development, iOS/Android Development, and Machine Learning.
 During my first year, I managed to create a Mention Confess (Menfess) website using ReactJS and Python (Flask).
 This website was used for my group's Final Project.
 I also learn about Data Science using Python's Pandas.